abagames/pixel-art-gen/README.md

 }
 ```

-Use the 'pag.draw' function to draw the generated pixel art.
+Use the `pag.draw` function to draw the generated pixel art,

 ```js
 // draw a generated pixels